PlayLingo

 What to watch (and where to find it)

-• News in slow Spanish
+• Slow news and podcasts in Spanish

-6 best YouTube channels for Spanish
+Top YouTube channels for Spanish

 01